Saints' Brees takes first step toward mending relationships - WHIZ News

 Saints receiver Michael Thomas also said on social media that he accepted Brees’ apology.

+On Thursday night, Brees videotaped an additional apology in which he stated, “I just want you to see in my eyes how sorry I am.
+I know that I have hurt many people, especially friends, teammates, former teammates.”

+“I will do better, and I will be part of the solution, and I am your ally,” Brees added.

-But this isn’t the first time Brees’ has found himself on the defensive for the way he chose to express his beliefs.
+This isn’t the first time Brees has found himself on the defensive for the way he chose to express his beliefs.

-Last year, the renowned religious family man took heat for recording a public service announcement promoting “Bring Your Bible to School Day” for the group Focus on the Family, which has actively campaigned against gay rights.
+Last year, he took heat for recording a public service announcement promoting “Bring Your Bible to School Day” for the group Focus on the Family, which has actively campaigned against gay rights.
 Brees said he never meant to associate himself with anti-gay messaging and took issue with anyone who accused him of doing so.
 He also stood by his message in the video.

 Despite any missteps, Brees has been one of the most respected players in the NFL for reasons beyond his record-setting play on the field.

-He has dedicated untold hours and spent about $35 million on charitable contributions or commitments along the Gulf Coast since joining the Saints 2006, when he became a leading advocate for New Orleans’ recovery from Hurricane Katrina.
+He has cultivated a reputation as a pious family man.
+He has dedicated untold hours and about $35 million to charitable contributions along the Gulf Coast since joining the Saints 2006, when he became a leading advocate for New Orleans’ recovery from Hurricane Katrina.

 Recently, he donated $5 million to coronavirus relief efforts in Louisiana.

-Brees’ track record may be one reason Carolina Panthers’ tight end Chris Manhertz, a former Brees teammate in New Orleans, echoed Davis’ sentiments.

-“It takes somebody of character to acknowledge that they’re wrong and they messed up in a way,” Manhertz said.
-“Everybody has their own perspective and I can’t take that away from him but it’s just a matter of acknowledging what is going on and being empathetic.
+“It takes somebody of character to acknowledge that they’re wrong and they messed up in a way,” said Carolina Panthers tight end Chris Manhertz, a former Brees teammate in New Orleans.
+“Everybody has their own perspective and I can’t take that away from him, but it’s just a matter of acknowledging what is going on and being empathetic.
 Things like that go a long way in terms of understanding things that you may not have been exposed to or experienced.”

 That doesn’t mean Brees still doesn’t have more work to do to back up his empathetic shift in tone.